Ralph Bakshi: Cool World, continued television projects and semi-retirement (1990–1997)

-Painting, teaching and new animation projects (1997–2013)
+Painting, teaching and final animation projects (1997–2015)

 Bakshi retired from animation once more, returning to his painting.
 In 2000, he began teaching an undergraduate animation class at New York's School of Visual Arts.
 On December 14, 2001, he did some paintings for the Cameron Crowe film Vanilla Sky.
 He later became involved in several screen projects, including a development deal with the Sci Fi Channel, In September 2002, Bakshi, Liz and their dogs moved to New Mexico, where he became more productive than ever in his painting and began development on the Last Days of Coney Island film.
 In 2003, he appeared as the Fire Chief in the episode "Fire Dogs 2" of John Kricfalusi's Ren & Stimpy "Adult Party Cartoon"; the episode starts as a repeat of the plot of the original episode, only to quickly drop it just under a minute in, as the Chief's appearance suddenly transforms into that of Bakshi and the episode instead revolves around the pair living with the Chief.

 In September 2008, Main Street Pictures announced that it would collaborate with Bakshi on a sequel to Wizards.
 In 2012, Bakshi began producing the short film series Bakshi Blues.
 The first of these shorts, Trickle Dickle Down, contains reused animation from Coonskin and criticizes 2012 Republican presidential candidate Mitt Romney.
 The shorts were to focus on "old and new characters" and comment on modern-day America.

-Last Days of Coney Island (2013–2016)

 In February 2013, Bakshi launched a successful Kickstarter campaign to obtain funding for his latest film, Last Days of Coney Island.
 Actor Matthew Modine was cast in the film in February 2013 after Modine, a longtime Bakshi fan, came across the film's Kickstarter campaign online.
 Last Days of Coney Island was released on Vimeo in 2015.
 Bakshi released the film for free on YouTube on 13 October 2016.

-Post-animation (2015–present)
+Post-animation (2016–present)

 After he quit the animation industry, Bakshi did multiple interviews with the media and on podcasts.
 He continues to sell art on eBay and his website, both run by the Bakshi family.
 He currently sells an art series called Little Guys and Gals, which are fictional portraits of cartoon people.
 The series originated in November 2020 as random character sketches and officially began in January 2021, originally calling the series Little Gals and Little Guys.
 Bakshi appeared as a guest at a Canadian film festival which celebrates animation, SPARK Animation, which was held virtually, from October 28 to November 7, 2021.